Frequently Asked Questions

 8. Where and how frequently will we perform?

 We plan a concert at the end of the Fall, Winter and Spring sessions.
-Our Fall and Spring concerts share the program with our sister ensemble, the New Horizons Band Fox Valley.
-A wonderful Orchestra-only Winter Concert is usually planned, and the time and date varies.
+Our Fall and Spring concerts share the program with our sister ensembles, the New Horizons Band Fox Valley and New Horizons Fox Valley Swing Band.
+The Winter Concert is orchestra-only.

 9. How do I get started?